Program overview

 Featured Experiences

-• Opportunities to work with diverse populations, including the elderly and individuals with disabilities.
+• Opportunities to work with diverse populations, including the elderly and individuals with special needs.

 Career Options

-Graduates of the Personal Support Worker program can pursue various career opportunities in Canada, including:
+Graduates of the Personal Support Worker program can pursue a variety of rewarding career paths in Canada, including:

-• Personal Support Worker: Provide essential care and support to clients in various settings, ensuring their comfort and well-being.
+• Personal Support Worker: Provide essential care and support to clients in various settings, including homes and healthcare facilities.

-• Long-Term Care Assistant: Work in long-term care facilities, supporting residents with personal care and daily activities.
+• Long-Term Care Assistant: Work in long-term care facilities, supporting residents with their personal care needs.

-• Palliative Care Worker: Provide compassionate care to individuals with life-limiting illnesses, focusing on comfort and support for both clients and families.
+• Palliative Care Worker: Provide compassionate care to individuals with life-limiting illnesses, focusing on comfort and quality of life.

 • Community Support Worker: Assist individuals with disabilities or special needs in accessing community resources and services.

-These roles offer the chance to make a significant difference in the lives of individuals and families, contributing to the overall health and well-being of the community.
+These roles offer the opportunity to make a significant impact on the lives of individuals and their families, contributing to the overall well-being of the community.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.